-Observed on November 30th, National Meth Awareness Day is a day that attempts to educate the public about the effects of methamphetamine abuse on addicts, their families, and ultimately, the entire community.
-According to the Centers For Disease Control & Prevention, the availability of meth and the damage that it causes has been on a steady increase over the past few years.
-That’s why it’s important for everyone to get involved on this day-regardless of whether they personally know someone suffering from methamphetamine addiction or not.
-If we all work together, this is a problem that can be solved.
+Observed on November 30th, National Meth Awareness Day attempts to educate the public about the effects of methamphetamine abuse on addicts, their families, and ultimately, the entire community.
+According to the Centers for Disease Control & Prevention, the availability of meth and the damage it causes have been on a steady increase over the past few years.

-The History Of National Meth Awareness Day
+The History of National Meth Awareness Day

 Facts About Methamphetamine Addiction & Abuse

-- Meth is known by a variety of slang names including crank, glass, crystal, white cross, and chalk.
+- Meth is known by a variety of slang names, including crank, glass, crystal, white cross, and chalk.

-- Meth is usually smoked, but can also be snorted, injected, or swallowed.
+- Meth is usually smoked but can also be snorted, injected, or swallowed.

 - Meth addiction can be effectively treated.